uclaacm/hackschool-f18/session-1-intro-to-frontend/README.md

 - The above code are exactly the same
 - New lines and spaces does not matter

+Explore the following HTML tags on your own!

 ### **Tag**: Image
 ```HTML